IvanW5X/CS362-Winter2025-Team20-TalkTask/Living-Document.md

         i.    npm install
         ii.   npm install mongoose
         iii.  npm install express
+      3. In the terminal, cd into 'backend', then 'npm run dev' + enter to start server
   * How to run:
   * How to report a bug
   * Known bugs: